 By far, one of the best parts of OARS for families are the guides.
 These people live and breathe the river.
 They absolutely love to be out on these adventures, but their jobs are also hard work.
 They’re constantly working to keep you comfortable and most importantly safe on your trip.
 The guides also work to engage with your kids.
 Most nights there was a guide setting up some kind of game for the kids to play on the beach.
 I think OARS also works to help families find the best river rafting adventure that will fit their family, both in location and based on the ages of other kids already booked on the trip.

 My Final Thoughts

 Our O.A.R.S river rafting trip on the Lower Salmon River was one we’ll never forget.
 It was so outside of our average family vacation that we all have amazing memories and stories to tell.
 For this non-camping family, this was an ideal adventure for getting away from screens and reconnecting with each other.

 Another surprising fact is that it was actually relaxing.
 Paul and I often found ourselves relaxing each evening on the beach while the kids played.
-With no internet we had nothing to distract us from each other and from just chilling out.
-That habitual checking and rechecking of our phones was non-existent.
+With no internet, we had nothing to distract us from each other and from just chilling out.
+That habitual checking and rechecking of our phones were non-existent.
 The fact that we didn’t have to do ANY planning apart from packing and leaving was another huge relaxing aspect.
 Everything was taken care of for us.
 We just had to show up and have fun.
 Pretty great way to spend a family vacation if you ask me!